-These prices are absolutely ridiculous for someone to simply press a couple buttons on a computer and maybe take a photo of your face.
-Really, really ridiculous.
-But it’s the price we’re forced to pay if we want to continue using our cars to get us around.
-I also know these costs will most likely never go down, and only up… because that’s how the government likes to run Canada (constant consumer / tax payer gouge fest).
+This is the price we’re forced to pay if we want to continue using our cars to get us around.
+I also know these costs will most likely never go down, and only up.

 Put All Your Car Costs Together in One Place

-Now, to compile all of my automobile costs over a year and averaged per month, it costs me 2857$ a year and 238$ a month for me to be driving.
-Holy crap.
-Unfortunately, it’s about the only way I can get to work.
+Now, to compile all of my automobile costs over a year and averaged per month, it costs 2,857$ a year, or 238$ a month, to be driving.

 Please understand that below are my personal costs, but this can vary pretty widely depending on the person.
 Many people have car payments to make, and many people may have less or more maintenance and repair costs depending on what they’re driving.